bekk/bekk-christmas/post/react/flow-to-typescript.md

 post_day: 2
 title: "War stories: The move from Flow to TypeScript"
 image: https://images.unsplash.com/photo-1466186897344-60bee3a35593?ixlib=rb-1.2.1&ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&auto=format&fit=crop&w=2250&q=80
-ingress: 8 developers, 1300 files, balblb lines of code.
+ingress: 8 developers, 1240 files, 102 665 lines of code.
 This is the story of how we translated our entire code base from Flow to TypeScript and lived to tell the tale
 links: